What's the best way to beemind ______?

 Losing (or gaining) weight

 We recommend creating a weight goal with a super-modest slope.
 Just -0.1 or -0.2 pounds per week, even!
-(A goal to ensure that you step on the scale regularly is not a bad idea, either.)
-Then supplement that goal with some steeper Do More or Do Less goals for the activities that will cause you to lose weight: exercise more, eat less sugar, achieve a caloric deficit, etc. You'll always know what you need to do to stay on track for these goals, and you have complete control over whether or not you do it.
+(A goal to ensure that you step on the scale regularly is not a bad idea, either: our meta goals are handy for that, paired with a weight goal.)
+Then you can supplement that goal with some steeper Do More or Do Less goals for the activities that will cause you to lose weight: exercise more, eat less sugar, achieve a caloric deficit, etc. You'll always know what you need to do to stay on track for these goals, and you have complete control over whether or not you do it.
 If you keep at it over time, the weight goal will take care of itself.

-This is the most common Beeminder goal, so we recommend some relevant blog posts from workerbees: Bee's Guide To Beeminding Weight Loss and Philip's more general How I Use Beeminder!
+This is one of the most common Beeminder goals, so we recommend some relevant blog posts from workerbees: Bee's Guide To Beeminding Weight Loss and Philip's more general How I Use Beeminder!
 (We also have more blog posts that touch on weight-loss in some way: you can check them out using the weight-loss tag!)

-It's also possible that what you really need is a goal to track your weigh-ins.
-You could have a weight goal with a super relaxed weight, and combine it with a Metaminder goal to ensure you weigh in every day (or every week).
+It's also possible that what you really need is a goal to track your weigh-ins: being conscious of the metric might be enough.
+In that case, you could have a weight goal with a super relaxed weight, and combine it with a Metaminder goal to ensure you weigh in every day (or every week).

 Reading books